Medhini255/HPE_CPP/Local/OVSDB/Prometheus/Readme.md

 - Internal ports are created dynamically and traffic is generated using `iperf3` clients and a server running in network namespaces.

 This setup allows monitoring of OVSDB activity through Prometheus and simulates network traffic for observability and testing.

-Let me know if you also need the Prometheus configuration or a Grafana dashboard template.